aprilyye/camelmicro-website/documents/design-plan.md

 ### Hosting Plan

+We will host the website on Heroku.

 [What is your plan for hosting your client's website?]

 ### Client's Edits

 [Does the client need the ability to edit the site after the end of the semester?
 If **Yes**, tell us how you site fit your client's need.
 If **No**, write down N/A.]
+Yes they will edit the site, we will send them our files so they can edit the code and content themselves.

 ### Information Architecture, Content, and Navigation